ivanmauricio/ivanmauric.io/src/pages/what-do-i-do/index.md

 The thing about this question is that it can be interpreted in a few ways.
 We can receive it as an enquiry on either how we earn money, how we spend our days or even what our passion is.

 The interpretation that we choose will shape our answer.
-For example a few years ago I was at a retreat by myself and I struck up conversation with my Tipi neighbour.
+For example, a few years ago I was at a retreat by myself and I struck up conversation with my Tipi neighbour.
 "What do you do?" inevitably came up and after I divulged my job title, she replied with:

-"I paint.
-Sometimes I draw.
-Other times I watch TV.
-And I also pick flowers."
+"Well... sometimes I paint and sometimes I draw.
+Then there are times when I watch TV.
+OH!
+I also like picking flowers."

 I had no idea how to respond to this.
 It made me uncomfortable that she was not following universally accepted small talk protocol.
 In my mind my rigid answer outed me as a square as opposed to the free spirit sitting beside me.

-With hindsight I've started to appreciate her perspective on this question.
-Answering literally, with the activities that filled her day, she was refusing to tie herself to a pre-defined identity.
+With hindsight, I've started to appreciate her perspective on this question.
+Answering literally, with the activities that filled her day, she refused to tie herself to a pre-defined identity.
 She would not be reduced to a societally accepted label.

 The power that the language we use has on shaping who we are has become salient to me recently.
-If we repeat enough times that we're a developer, scientist, or stock broker, on some level we'll start to believe that's all we are.
+If we repeat enough times that we're a developer, a scientist, or a stock-broker, on some level we'll start to believe that's all we are.
 I admire her response because she would not forsake the multitudes within her.

 ## Deconstructing my Day